mlohajner/nemo_progress_dialogue/README.md

 # Nemo Transfer Speed Graph

-A UI enhancement patch for **Nemo file manager** that adds a real-time **transfer speed / bandwidth graph** during file operations (copy, move, delete).

-It upgrades the default progress dialog with live throughput visualization, similar to:
-- Dolphin file manager (KDE)
-- Windows File Explorer

-## What this adds

 Instead of only showing *progress %,* users can now see **how fast the operation is actually performing and how it changes over time** — live, not averaged.

 Before: